Bane (DC Comics): Post Crisis and Global Conflicts

 Bane resurfaces in Santa Prisca, where he attempts to establish democratic elections.
 Upon discovering that the elections had been manipulated by Computron under the orders from Checkmate, he enforces martial law, plunging the country into a civil war.
-Fire and Judomaster's son, Thomas Jagger, are sent on the mission to Santa Prisca.
-Jagger, contemplating vengeance for his father’s death, engages Bane in combat.
+Fire and Thomas Jagger are sent on the mission to Santa Prisca.
+Jagger, contemplating vengeance for his father's death, engages Bane in combat.
 He defeats Bane but ultimately decides not to kill him.

 At the end of the miniseries Suicide Squad: Raise the Flag, Amanda Waller recruits Bane into the Suicide Squad.
 In Outsiders #50, he is depicted once again using a tubing system to supply him with Venom.
 In Salvation Run #2, Bane is betrayed by his fellow squad members and exiled to the prison planet.
 In Salvation Run #3, Bane allies with Lex Luthor's faction after the Joker's faction rebels against Luthor's leadership.
-He attacks Thunder and Lightning when they attempt to feed Martian Manhunter.

 In Superman/Batman #53-#56, Bane is shown trafficking Venom to drug lords worldwide.
 During one of these shipments, Batman—who was temporarily imbued with Superman's powers— responded by attacking Bane at his home.
 Easily overpowering him, Batman nearly kills Bane due to his vastly superior strength.
 However, Bane ultimately survives his injuries, aided by the enhanced stamina provided by his Venom supply.